A Guide To The New Payments Platform (NPP)

 - Which banks use the NPP, PayID and Osko?

 What is the New Payments Platform (NPP)?

-Launched in February 2018, the New Payments Platform (NPP) is an open access payment infrastructure.
-Developed by NPP Australia Ltd and 13 Australian financial institutions, the platform allows faster, near real-time and data-rich payments for Australian consumers and businesses.
-The system operates 24/7, 365 days a year with no public holiday or weekend breaks.
+Launched in February 2018, the New Payments Platform (NPP) is an open-access payment infrastructure.
+The platform was developed by NPP Australia Ltd and 12 large Australian financial institutions, allowing faster, near real-time and data-rich payments for Australian consumers and businesses.
+The system operates 24/7, 365 days a year, with no public holiday or weekend breaks.

 The NPP also allows businesses to utilise the infrastructure’s technology to build and develop an ‘overlay’ service.
-This allows them to deliver innovative payment services to end-users.
-An example of this is Osko, the first ‘overlay’ service of the NPP.
+This means they can deliver innovative payment services to end-users, such as Osko, the first ‘overlay’ service of the NPP (see below).